CongThNguyen/Cleaning-Excel-with-Python/README.md

 b/ Filter dates to be to contain up to and including `'2017-04-01' – ‘2018-10-01’`

-c/ Join the two dataset `“GDP data Raw” and “Brand Awareness”` by date.
+c/ Join the two dataset `“GDP data Raw.xlsx” and “Brand Awareness.xlsx”` by date.
 Then output to look like "Metrics_combined.csv"

 2. The third file is called `‘Impressions & Clicks.xlsx’` which contains a websites clicks and impressions which is currently in a daily view format.